ioet/python-pizza-planet/README.md

 - To run the frontend, start `ui/index.html` file with Live Server (Right click `Open with Live Server`)

 - **Important Note** You have to open vscode in the root folder of the project.

+- **To avoid CORS errors** start the backend before the frontend, some browsers have CORS issues otherwise

 ### Testing the backend